PLEASE JOIN US on the air for the 62nd Anniversary 2026 PVRC Reunion!

 Any participant: 1 point for each QSO with PVRC members.

-PVRC members: 1 point for each QSO with PVRC members and 1 point per QSO with non-members if as a result of the member’s “CQ PVRC”.
-This way PVRC members are encouraged to work non-members who call the PVRC member.
+This way PVRC members are encouraged to work non-members who call the PVRC members.
 You may work each station once on any band/mode combination in each of the three sessions.
 Moves between bands, especially at slow times, are highly suggested!
-So, for example you may work the same station 42 times for QSO points during the Reunion: twelve times (6 bands x 2 modes) on each of the first and last days and eighteen times on the middle day (since it allows all 3 modes).
+So, for example you may work the same station 54 times for QSO points during the Reunion: eighteen times (6 bands x 3 modes) on each day/time over three days.

 Spotting

 Spotting of PVRC members is highly encouraged.
 In fact, self-spotting in this event is encouraged as well!
-It's amazing the level of non-member activity you can stir up, especially on phone, with a few self-spots.
-The on-the-air activity with nonmembers is an excellent opportunity to explain a little about PVRC as a contesting club to non-members, and point them to the PVRC website (pvrc.org) to get more information about contesting or our club.
+It’s amazing the level of non-member activity you can stir up, especially on phone, with a few self-spots.
+The on-the-air activity with nonmembers is an excellent opportunity to explain a little about PVRC as a contesting club to non-members and point them to the PVRC website (pvrc.org) to get more information about contesting or our club.

 When spotting PVRC’ers for this reunion, please give a comment including “PVRC Reunion”.